Understanding Food Packaging Symbols

 The downside of fresh food is that it has a shorter shelf life so any fresh food must be clearly date stamped.
 Freshness dates are used on packaging for two reasons; safety and quality.
 Use By dates ensure food is safe to eat, whilst Best Before dates ensure food tastes its best.

-Use by dates are used on products that can be dangerous to eat after a certain time, this includes fresh meat, fish and chilled goods.
+Use by dates are used on products that can be dangerous to eat, once the date has passed and applies to fresh meat, fish and chilled goods.
 In these cases, the date is there for food safety reasons.
 As fresh food spoils, there is an increased risk of harmful bacteria making food unsafe.
 You can't smell the bacteria that cause food poisoning, so the dates should always be followed.

 It's also important to remember that use by dates are only valid if the fresh food is kept under the recommended conditions.
 Bacteria can breed quickly on a warm day, which is why you'll see guidance such as, "refrigerate when opened".